 In 2012, ODOT and the City of Portland Bureau of Planning and Sustainability and the Bureau of Transportation developed the I-5 Broadway-Weidler Facility Plan in conjunction with the City’s N/NE Quadrant Plan.
 The plans were developed through a robust community engagement process and in collaboration with community members.
 The N/NE Quadrant Plan sets goals and actions for better land use and development opportunities in north and northeast Portland.
 The Broadway-Weidler Facility Plan does the same for transportation in the area, with a focus on facilitating the envisioned land use.

 The community spent two years exploring many options for improving transportation on I-5 and local streets around the Broadway-Weidler interchange.
-With committee, agency and stakeholder support, the recommended concept for the I-5 Broadway-Weidler Facility Plan was put before and approved by City Council and the Oregon Transportation Commission.
+With committee, agency and stakeholder support, the recommended concept for the I-5 Broadway-Weidler Facility Plan was put before and approved by City Council and the Oregon Transportation Commission in 2012.

 RECENTLY COMPLETED IMPROVEMENTS